frengkys/react-express-project/readme.md

 # React Expres (CRUD APP)

-in this github repo, there is three folder
+in this github repo, there are three folder

   - frontend
   - backend